infosec-ucalgary/magpieCTF-2025/pwn/ret2libc1/readme.md

 >Difficulty: intermediate

-- [x] stack canaries
+- [ ] stack canaries
-- [x] ASLR
+- [ ] ASLR
 - ret2libc? yes

+A simple ret2libc, no ASLR nor canaries.
+Simple.

+>If ASLR is mistakenly enabled, the challenge is still solvable because you can
+>leak the address of `main`, then fix it after you enter in the password.

 ## Backstory

-something
+"It seems we've located Niko's PC online, it even has an insecure SSH login.
+But be careful, I highly doubt Niko would *intentionally* allow this."

 ## Intended Solve

-This is similar but quite different to the other stack challenges.
-This time there is ASLR and stack canaries and the exploit is *relatively* hidden.

->The reason why this is intermediate is because the difficulty isn't in how to exploit the program,
->the title should give it away that you're meant to ret2libc.
-The main difficulty is realizing
->where in the program does the exploit live.
+Because the `buffer` is a fraction of the size compared to what's being read, this challenge is automatically ret2libc.

-The intended exploit is as follows:
+The intended solve is as follows:

-1. realize that the logging function is vulnerable (the user can input format characters into `__input` which get evaluated by `snprintf`)
-1. sign in using the username and password from decompilation
-1. leak `main`'s return address (and therefore `main`) and the stack canary
+- use the prompt for the username to leak the stack canary
-1. form a small rop chain using the vulnerable `login` function (buffer overflow)
-1. ret2libc

-## Handouts
+- enter in the password, stack canary, `rbp` and use a partial overwrite of the return address to redirect execution back to main
+- from this loop, leak the addresses of the various functions

-- program
+- ret2libc